What Is Binge Drinking?

 although a national study shows that 70% of binge drinking occurs in adults 26 years and older.
 Despite this the association is still valid with 42% of college students reporting to have had at least one binge drinking episode.

-Binge drinking can create severe consequences; immediately during the episode and long-term health risks can also occur.The common immediate effects and risks that come with binge drinking include:
+Binge drinking can create severe consequences; immediately during the episode and long-term health risks can also occur.Common effects and risks from binge drinking include:

 - Impairment of motor coordination